How to Become a School Nurse

 - Vocational schools

-The salary range for a school nurse can be deceiving and vary greatly state to state and even within the same county in a state.
 Depending on the work location this will impact pay.
 Some school districts pay according to the same scale as a teacher’s salary – these nurses are generally Certified School Nurses (see below).
-Others (with only a RN) pay an hourly rate.
+Others (with only an RN) earn an hourly rate.
+It’s important to note that this hourly rate is typically lower than most nurses working at the bedside.
 Even though school nurses report at a state level, the pay scale is not the same across a state.

-Overall, pay generally correlates with cost of living for a specific geographical area as is evident in the pay in different parts of the country.
-Areas were cost of living is higher will see a higher hourly rate than areas with lower costs.
+Overall, pay generally correlates with the cost of living for a specific geographical area as is evident in the pay in different parts of the country.
+Areas where cost of living is higher will see a higher hourly rate than areas with lower costs.

 Unlike other jobs in the nursing field, there is little to no chance for overtime in school nursing.
 Most positions are a yearly salary and do not have overtime built into the contract.
 There is some increase in earning potential according to experience and additional education.